mycelium-io/mycelium/README.md

 # mycelium
-Mycelium is minimalistic React component library
+Mycelium is a minimalistic React component library